timjwsmith/fpl-assistant/replit.md

 ## Overview
 The FPL Assistant is an intelligent tool designed to optimize Fantasy Premier League team selection, transfers, captain choices, and chip strategy.
 It provides AI-powered predictions and real-time FPL data analysis to help users make optimal FPL decisions with minimal intervention.
 The project's ambition is to automate transfer recommendations, captain selection, chip timing, and formation optimization, all while adhering to FPL rules.
 It also focuses on predicting league standings and offering strategic insights to aid users in winning their mini-leagues.

-**Mobile-First Design:** Fully responsive PWA (Progressive Web App) optimized for iOS devices with bottom tab navigation, touch-friendly interactions, and installable on iPhone home screen.
+**Mobile-First Design:** Fully responsive PWA (Progressive Web App) optimized for iOS devices with bottom tab navigation, touch-friendly interactions.
+PWA home screen installation requires deployment (see Replit Platform Limitations below).

 ## User Preferences
 - Default theme: Dark mode